Following is a text version of the PODCAST

 It doesn't have to be this way.
 Following are 3 Reasons why big, special, Easter events won't get people back next Sunday.
 That's the bad news.
-The good news is that the lowly communication tool of a Connection Card can do what the big events can't.
+The good news is that one of the least impressive things you do, the lowly communication tool of a Connection Card, can do what the big events can't.
 The big events might get people there on ONE Sunday, but it's the quiet link the Connect Card provides that will help them come back.

 What follows is a little bit brutal, but done to shake us from our complacency.
 We have an opportunity to change the eternal destiny of people who visit our churches on Easter Sunday and we need to be honest with ourselves why they often don't come back.